Criminal Law and Procedure on the Multistate Essay Exam: Highly Tested Topics and Tips

 3. Learn basic definitions to introduce each topic

-- “Malice aforethought” in murder: “Malice aforethought” is a term of art, and it encompasses several different mental states.
+- Malice aforethought in murder: “Malice aforethought” is a term of art that encompasses different mental states.
 In most jurisdictions, the malice aforethought requirement is satisfied if the defendant acted with intent to kill, with the knowledge that his acts would kill, with intent to inflict great bodily harm, or with reckless disregard of an extreme risk to human life (a depraved heart).

-- Interrogation: “any words or actions on the part of the police . . . that the police should know are reasonably likely to elicit an incriminating response” from the suspect.
+- Interrogation: Any words or actions on the part of the police that the police should know are reasonably likely to elicit an incriminating response from the suspect.

-Some students (especially those that did not take Criminal Law or Procedure in law school) find it helpful to make a separate page of vocabulary terms or “key words” to use in an essay answer.
-We recommend you try that if you struggle with the vocabulary.
+Some students—especially those that did not take Criminal Law or Criminal Procedure in law school—find it helpful to make a separate page of vocabulary terms or key words to use in an MEE answer.
+We recommend you try that if you struggle with Criminal Law and Procedure vocabulary.

 Looking for MEE Help?

-- MEE Feedback for those seeking substantive and organizational review of practice questions.
+- MEE Feedback for those seeking substantive and organizational review of practice questions